Industrial experience can boost your appeal in the jobs market; the Department of Chemistry presents various ways to gain it.

 Find out all you need to know about our four-year MChem Chemistry with Industrial Experience degree.

-The School and the wider University presents many other opportunities for industrial experience.
+The Department and the wider University presents many other opportunities for industrial experience.
 These include:

 Many companies offer spring week and insight day opportunities around spring time, allowing you to undergo a placement lasting from a day to a week.
 They can include campus visits, insight days and short-term office placements, through which you can work on real life projects, receiving mentoring and training from other professionals.